 Why choose this course

-Our MSc International Economics, Finance and Development is based in one of the top economics schools in the UK.
+Our MSc in International Economics, Finance and Development course is based in one of the top economics schools in the UK.
 The course will provide you with an advanced understanding of core economics principles, looking closely at international trade, finance and the market frictions affecting developing economies.

 What you will study